vacp2p/rfc/content/docs/rfcs/6/README.md

 #### Light node privacy:

-The main privacy concern with light nodes is that they have to trust their directly connected peers with regard to their ID, IP and their topic interests.
-The reason for this trust requirement is that when a light node publishes an envelope, its directed peers will know that the light node owns that envelope (as light nodes do not relay other envelopes).
+The main privacy concern with a light node is that it has to reveal its topic interests (in addition to its IP and ID) to its directed peers.
+This is because when a light node publishes an envelope, its directed peers will know that the light node owns that envelope (as light nodes do not relay other envelopes).
 Therefore, the directed peers of a light node can make assumptions about what envelopes (topics) the light node is interested in.

 #### Mailserver client privacy:

-A mailserver client fetches archival envelopes from a mailserver through direct connection.
+A mailserver client fetches archival envelopes from a mailserver through a direct connection.
 In this direct connection, the client discloses its IP and ID as well as the topics/ bloom filter it is interested in to the mailserver.
-The collection of such information allows the mailserver to link clients IP/IDs to their topic interests and build a profile for each client over the time.
+The collection of such information allows the mailserver to link clients' IP/IDs to their topic interests and build a profile for each client over time.
 As such, the mailserver client has to trust the mailserver with this level of information.

 #### Bloom filter privacy: